-Elite's calculations rely on having orthonormal orientation vectors, which means the three orientation vectors are both orthogonal (perpendicular to each and normal (so each of the vectors has length 1).
-The TIDY routine therefore tidies up the vectors by making them orthonormal, and Elite tidies one ship on most iterations of the main flight loop (it tidies one ship slot on 13 out of every 16 iterations).
+Elite's calculations rely on having orthonormal orientation vectors, which means the three orientation vectors are both orthogonal (perpendicular to each other) and normal (so each of the vectors has length 1).
+The TIDY routine therefore tidies up the vectors by making them orthogonal, before calling the NORM routine to do the normalisation part, thus producing orthonormal vectors.
+Elite tidies one ship on most iterations of the main flight loop, as it's a time-consuming business (it actually tidies one ship slot on 12 out of every 16 iterations).

 The challenge, then, is to take the three orientation vectors - nosev, roofv and sidev - and tweak them so that they are orthogonal and normal once again.
 Let's call these new, tweaked vectors nosev´, roofv´ and sidev´, and let's look at how we can calculate them.

 First, let's normalise nosev, so it has length 1 (stored internally as 96), and let's call this nosev´.
 We start with the node vector, as normalising it doesn't change the direction that the ship is pointing in, so if we happen to be looking at a ship as it gets tidied, at least it won't change direction.

 The second vector, roofv´